-Discuss the Company's external and internal communications policies and how frequently they are reviewed.
+1) Discuss the Company's external and internal communications policies and how frequently they are reviewed.
 Disclose who reviews and approves major Company announcements.
 Identify the committee with this responsibility, if it has been assigned to a committee.

 The Company's internal and external communications policies are reviewed by key officers as may be required and practicable.
-The Corporate Secretary and the Compliance Officer review any external communication to be released to the government regulators.
+The Corporate Secretary reviews any external communication to be released.
 Internal communication is handled by Compliance Officer in coordination with the top management and/or the President.